Rudd-O/qubes-network-server/README.md

 qvm-run --pass-io vmwiththerpm 'cat /home/user/path/to/qubes-network-server*rpm' > qns.rpm
 ```

-This lets you fetch the RPM file to the dom0, and save it as `qns.rpm`.
+This lets you fetch the RPM file to the dom0, and save it as `qns.rpm`,
+which you can then feed to the `rpm -ivh` command.

+### Upgrading to new / bug-fixing releases

+Follow the same procedures as above, but when asked to install the package
+with `rpm -ivh`, change it to `rpm -Uvh` (uppercase U for upgrade).

 ## Theory of operation